JJSlabbert/iTilt-digital-hydrometer/README.md

 -Save the provided details.

--Reset your WiFimanager configuration portal by shorting the reset pins ones, wait 2 seconds and short it again.
+-Reset your WiFimanager configuration portal by shorting the reset pins and tilt the decice vertical.

+-Log into your iTilt AP again.

 -Make sure all details saved is correct in WiFi Configure WiFi.